-Sources for EQs 1 through 5 UNICEF CPAPs,
+- Sources for EQs 1 through 5

-AWPs/RWPs, SITANs and annual, MTR and evaluation reports Interviews (IDI & GIs where applicable)
+- UNICEF CPAPs, AWPs/RWPs, SITANs and annual, MTR and evaluation reports

+- Interviews (IDI & GIs where applicable)

-SITANs
+- SITANs

+- CPAPs, AWPs/RWPs

-- CPAPs, AWPs/RWPs Annual and MTR
+- Annual and MTR reports

-- reports Global Evidence sources around effective
+- Global Evidence sources around effective interventions

-- interventions Other donor
+- Other donor supported studies

-- supported studies Interviews (IDI & GIs
+- Interviews (IDI & GIs where applicable)

-- where applicable)

 researchers.

 EQ9.
 The UNICEF supported programmes were fully aligned with the national development and sectoral priorities in all evaluated countries EQ10.
-UNICEF applied considerable efforts to involve relevant partners in the А Findings for this conclusion are supported by the qualitative information gathered and well triangulated from the documental review and key informants.
-CPAPs, AWPs/RWPs Annual and MTR reports Country Strategy and Policy documents (PRSP, National Development Strategies, Health Policies and Strategies) Interviews (IDI & GIs where applicable) SITANs; CPAPs, AWPs/RWPs Annual and MTR programme design, implementation and evaluation, however representation of beneficiaries in this process was relatively small. Α qualitative information gathered and well triangulated from the documental review and key informants. reports Monitoring and Evaluation reports Interviews (IDI & GIs where applicable) Effectiveness EQ11-12.
+UNICEF applied considerable efforts to involve relevant partners in the programme design, implementation and evaluation, however representation of beneficiaries in this process was relatively small.
+A Findings for this conclusion are supported by the qualitative information gathered and well triangulated from the documental review and key informants.
+Findings for this conclusion are supported by the qualitative information gathered and well triangulated from the documental review and CPAPs, AWPs/RWPs Annual and MTR reports Country Strategy and Policy documents (PRSP, National Development Strategies, Health Policies and Strategies) Interviews (IDI & GIs where applicable) SITANs; CPAPs, AWPs/RWPs Annual and MTR reports Monitoring and Evaluation reports Interviews (IDI & GIs

+FffAi key informants. where applicable)

+Effectiveness

+EQ11-12.
 UNICEF supported programmes most likely contributed to achieving required changes as per the health system block/enabling environment in the evaluated countries.
 This was achievedby identifying the critical health system bottlenecks in effective coverage for evidence-based MCHN interventions and addressing them with the help of core roles.
 UNICEF identified and in cooperation with its partners has attempted to tackle all health system level determinants: policy, legislation, management and financing, human resources, supplies, information system.
-However UNICEF was least successful in addressing health financing bottlenecks independently and in certain cases even in partnership with the development partners traditionally active (The World Bank, USAID, EU) in health financing reforms EQ13.
-There is a high likelihood that В Findings for these conclusionswere drawn through data and methodology triangulation: qualitative information was gathered and triangulated from the documental review and key informants.
-Two other researchers independently validated Qualitative judgment Scores assigned by the principal investigators were independently verified by 2 other Answers to EQ.7 and EQ8 UNICEF Country Annual Reports Monitoring and Evaluation and MTR reports Interviews (IDI & GIs where applicable)
+However UNICEF was least successful in addressing health financing bottlenecks independently and in certain cases even in partnership with the development partners traditionally active (The World Bank, USAID, EU) in health financing В Findings for these conclusionswere drawn through data and methodology triangulation: qualitative information was gathered and triangulated from the documental review and key informants.
+Two other researchers independently validated Qualitative judgment Scores assigned by the principal investigators were Answers to EQ.7 and EQ8 UNICEF Country Annual Reports Monitoring and Evaluation and MTR reports Interviews (IDI & GIs where applicable)